kar10arora/script-transcription-scraper/README.md

-# script-transcription-scraper
-A Python scraper to automatically extract and save movie and TV show transcripts from Subslikescript.
-Designed for ease of use, error handling, and dynamic content generation.
 # Script Transcription Scraper 📜

 A Python-based web scraper that automates the extraction of movie and TV show transcripts from [Subslikescript](https://subslikescript.com).
 This project is designed to fetch transcripts dynamically, process the content, and save it as text files for offline usage.